 A machine tool for finishing copper

-A grinding machine is the best solution for finishing copper, because of its flexibility.
+A grinding machine is the best solution for finishing copper.
 The speed of grinding can easily be adjusted, just like the transport speed.
 As for tooling, there is a wide variety of grits and minerals available.
 All these factors have influence on the end result of the copper parts or sheets.
 They make it possible to achieve the required finish.
 Moreover, the results are consistent, because the machine applies the same pressure on all parts that go through the machine.
 The result is no longer dependent on the worker’s skill.
 Have a look at the Timesavers grinding machines.

 Tooling for copper finishing

 There are multiple tooling options if it comes to creating a finish.
 Grinding belts are a popular tool for creating a copper surface finish, as they are quick and efficient in removing imperfections.
 There is a variety of grinding belts available for finishing copper, ranging from fine-grit belts that produce a shiny, smooth surface to coarse-grit belts that produce a rough, matte finish.

 To achieve a shiny surface finish with grinding belts, it’s important to use a fine-grit belt with a high level of abrasiveness.
 The belt should be run at a moderate speed, and the copper surface should be held firmly against the belt with consistent pressure.
 As the belt grinds away the surface imperfections, it also smooths out the copper surface, creating a shiny finish.